steemit/devportal-tutorials-js/tutorials/03_client_signing/README.md

 ### Generate transaction

 Next we have button which helps us to generate operation object.
 Depending on selected operation type we have different structure for operation object.
 Typically, each transaction object has following fields:
-* `ref_block_num` - references block number in past, in this example we have chosen head block number.
-This is required in tapos (transaction as proof of stake) to avoid network forks.
+* `ref_block_num` - references block number in past, in this example we have chosen head block number, but it is possible to use a block number from up to 65,536 blocks ago.
+This is required in TaPoS (Transaction as Proof of Stake) to avoid network forks.
 * `ref_block_prefix` - reference buffer of block id of `ref_block_num` as prefix
 * `expiration` - transaction expiration date in future, in our example we have set it +1 minute into future
 * `operations` - array of operations, this field holds main information about transaction type and its structure which is recognized by the network